 Wondering why it’s important to read to your kids?
 Discover the long-term benefits of reading to children and how it can impact their future.

-You see immediate results, from your child enjoying books to feeling less cranky after a nap.
+You see immediate results, from your child enjoying picture books to feeling less cranky after a nap.
 Story time adds a certain rhythm to your day, and you feel confident that you’re doing the right thing in introducing books.

 But the benefits of reading to children extend even beyond childhood.

 The steps you’re taking now to read to your child can change the course of her life down the line.
 Doing well in school and relating well to her peers are just some of the long-term results of her good reading habits.

 Disclosure: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 What if you did one little thing that leads to positive results long after you started?
 You’re planting the seeds of a healthy habit, making it much easier for your child to reap the benefits years later.

 That’s what keystone habits are, as described in the book, Power of Habit by Charles Duhigg.
 These habits aren’t so much about doing one thing that leads to one result.
 Instead, they’re small changes that improve many aspects of your life.

 Imagine having a financially, emotionally, and socially more successful life—all because your parents read to you at a young age.
 Let’s talk about these benefits and important skills your child can reap from the simple act of being read to in early childhood: